rywible/wrela6/docs/design/ast-views-item-index-design.md

 export class ImageDeclarationView extends AstView implements NamedDeclarationView {
   fields(): FieldDeclarationView[];
   deviceFields(): FieldDeclarationView[];
+  deviceSections(): DevicesSectionView[];
   memberFunctions(): FunctionDeclarationView[];
 }

+export class DevicesSectionView extends AstView {
+  fields(): FieldDeclarationView[];
+}
 ```

 The item index records the field group so later image graph checks can
 distinguish ordinary image fields from device bindings without re-walking syntax.
+`fields()` returns `FieldDeclaration` nodes that are direct items of the image
+body block. `deviceFields()` walks only direct `DevicesSection` items in that
+same body block, then direct field items in each device section's block.
+It must
+not collect fields from nested statement blocks.

 ### Function Declarations